Abstract

 Microglia form PR-containing phagosomes

-The DAPI nuclear stain combined with confocal microscopy not only helped us discern retinal neurons, but also allowed us to differentiate between microglia and phagocytosed PR’s.
+DAPI nuclear stain combined with confocal microscopy not only helped us discern retinal neurons, but also allowed us to differentiate between microglia and phagocytosed PR’s.
 Two features were different from PR and microglial nuclei.
-First, whereas PR’s displayed a uniform, homogeneous nuclear fluorescence, microglial nuclei showed a mottled, and heterogenous DAPI appearance (Figure 9 - figure supplement 2a).
-Second, microglia nuclei were nearly 3x larger in volume compared to healthy and damaged PR nuclei.
-Microglia had nuclear volume of 110 ± 42 µm3 and PR nuclei were 35 ± 5 µm3 (p < 0.001, Figure 9 – figure supplement 2b).
-PR nuclei within microglial phagosomes displayed similar nuclear volume compared to adjacent PR’s in undamaged locations (Figure 9 – figure supplement 2a).
+First, each PR displayed a uniform, homogeneous nuclear fluorescence, while microglial nuclei appeared heterogenous and mottled (Figure 9 - figure supplement 2a).
+Second, microglial nuclei were nearly 3x larger in volume compared to PR nuclei.
+Microglia had a nuclear volume of 110 ± 42 µm3 and PR nuclei were 35 ± 5 µm3 (p < 0.001, Figure 9 – figure supplement 2b).
+PR nuclei within microglial phagosomes displayed similar nuclear volume compared to adjacent PR’s in undamaged locations (Figure 9– figure supplement 2a).

 Ex vivo: At lesion sites, neutrophils remain within the retinal vasculature

 Corroborating in vivo AOSLO findings we did not find neutrophil aggregation or extravasation in response to laser damage at any of the time points examined.
 Ex vivo microscopy revealed that neutrophils were found within the vascular network and did not extravasate into the neural retina.
-Very few neutrophils were found in lesioned retinas, comparable to the paucity of neutrophils found in healthy retinas.
-The few detected neutrophils were remnants of those found within the capillary network at point of death.
-Detailed Z-stacks at 60x magnification revealed “pill-shaped” morphology similar to that seen in vivo, where neutrophils are compressed within capillaries.
-In one exceptional example (1 day post-damage, Figure 9c,d), we observed two neutrophils in a single z-stack, one in a capillary (1) and one at a capillary branch point (2), but none were observed to have left the confines of the vasculature suggesting they were not recruited by activated microglia.
+Very few neutrophils were found in lesioned retinas, comparable healthy retinas.
+The few detected neutrophils were remnants of those found within the vascular network at point of death.
+Detailed 60x Z-stacks revealed “pill-shaped” morphology similar to that seen in vivo, where neutrophils are compressed within capillaries.
+This morphology contrasts with the spherical shape of neutrophils in response to the EIU positive-control model (Video 2).
+In one exceptional example (1 day post-damage), we observed two neutrophils in a single z-stack, one in a capillary (1) and one at a capillary branch point (2), but none were observed to have left the confines of the vasculature suggesting they were not recruited by activated microglia (Figure 9c,d, Video 2).

 Retinal neutrophil concentrations were quantified from larger z-stacks (796 x 796 µm, Figure 10a).
 Control locations (n = 2 mice, 4 z-stacks) had 15 ± 8 neutrophils per mm2 of retina whereas lesioned locations (n = 2 mice, 4 z-stacks) had 23 ± 5 neutrophils per mm2 of retina (Figure 10b).
 The difference between control and lesioned groups were not statistically significant (p = 0.19).

-Finally, when we rendered confocal Z-stacks in cross-sectional view, we discovered that the few fluorescent neutrophils present were found colocalized within the tri-layered vascular stratifications of the mouse retina 34,55,56.
-None were found in non-vascular layers (Figure 9).
-Taken together, all ex vivo data indicates that neutrophils remain localized within vessels, suggesting that neutrophils do not extravasate or aggregate in response to this laser lesion model, regardless of the robust phagocytic microglial response.
+Finally, when we rendered confocal Z-stacks in cross-sectional view, we discovered that the few fluorescent neutrophils present were found colocalized within the tri-layered vascular stratifications of the mouse retina 32,53,54.
+None were found in non-vascular layers.
+Taken together, all ex vivo data indicates that regardless of the robust phagocytic microglial response, neutrophils remain localized within vessels, suggesting that neutrophils do not extravasate or aggregate in response to this laser lesion model.
 These data corroborate the in vivo findings.

 Discussion